 A story of true persistence, Low long thought she would never have hit the dizzying achievements of her athletic career now seen in the long jump pit.
 At just 15, Low was hit by a train after losing her balance on a platform in her birth-country of Germany, losing her left leg above the knee and right leg through the knee.

 Many experts doubted Low's chances of ever walking again.
-Two years after the accidents, Low was defying the doubters as she learnt to walk again using prostheses whilst building all the muscle lost during the recovery period.
+Two years after the accident, Low was defying the doubters as she learnt to walk again using prostheses whilst building all the muscle lost during the recovery period.

 Fast forward to the 2016 Rio Paralympics and it was gold draped around Low's neck as she jumped almost 5m to break the T42 long jump world record and take her first Paralympic title.
 Five years later, Low's efforts were repeated when she bettered her world record on three occasions to jump 5.28m and take the Tokyo Paralympic title.